 Brands in the perfume and flavor industries use alpha-phellandrene to give products the smell or taste of black pepper or spice and citrus (1).
-In addition to its use as an aroma and flavorful food additive, alpha-phellandrene is interesting to researchers in the cannabis industry because it is a terpene.
+In addition to its use as an aroma and flavorful food additive, alpha-phellandrene is interesting to researchers in the industry because it is a terpene.

 Other terpenes like beta-caryophyllene, alpha-pinene, and beta-pinene (the 2 isomers of pinene) are also of interest for their possible contributions to the entourage effect.
-Creating designer strains with different terpene profiles could be one way to personalize the cannabis experience to fit the mental and physical needs and preferences of each consumer.
+Creating designer strains with different terpene profiles could be one way to personalize the experience to fit the mental and physical needs and preferences of each consumer.

 Health Benefits of Alpha-Phellandrene

 Alpha-phellandrene is a multifunctional organic compound approved for use by the Federal Drug Administration (FDA) (3).
-In addition to its ability to enhance the experience of cannabis and make perfumes smell good, it has many potential health benefits.
+In addition to its ability to enhance the experience and make perfumes smell good, it has many potential health benefits.
 These include potential immune stimulatory, anti-fungal, anti-inflammatory, anti-cancer, and antinociceptive (pain-reducing) qualities.